SaadatiReza/Kubernetes/tools/RKE2/RKE2.md

 #depending on your system hardware and network internet connection it takes a time be be loaded successfully.
 journalctl -u rke2-server -f
 ```
+Repeat this process for each RKE2 server you have, to join them to the existing cluster